Amol2772/Real-Time-Accident-Detection-And-Alert-System/README.md

-# 🔥 Fire and Accident Detection using YOLOv8 + Real-Time Email Alerts
+# Real Time Accident Detection And Alert System

 This project detects **Fire 🔥** and **Accidents 🚗** in real-time video streams using **YOLOv8** and sends **automated alert emails** to emergency departments — Fire Brigade, Police, and Hospital.